Splode/cm-blog/_posts/2016-01-29-responsive-pure-css-menu.md

 }
 {% endhighlight %}

-Lastly, we'll give our logo placeholder some defintion by giving it a `height`, `width` and `background-color`.
+Lastly, we'll give our logo placeholder some definition by giving it a `height`, `width` and `background-color`.

 {% highlight scss %}
 .logo {